aws-samples/aws-modernization-hub/content/card/newrelic.md

 description: Amazon EKS Observability with Pixie by New Relic One platform

 # categories is the overall themes covered.
-categories: [DevOps, Containers, Amazon EKS, Automation, Observability, Pixie]
+categories: [DevOps, Containers, Amazon EKS, Automation, Observability]

 # tags are the technologies covered in the workshop
-tags: [Amazon EKS, Fargate, New Relic APM,Pixie, New Relic One Dashboards]
+tags: [Amazon EKS, Fargate, New Relic APM, Pixie, New Relic One Dashboards]

 # Full URL to the workshop
 workshop_url: https://newrelic.awsworkshop.io/